-Best of West Iceland 2018: Best Tour - The Reykjavik Grapevine
+Best Of West Iceland 2018: Best Tour - The Reykjavik Grapevine

 Langjökull

 So you’ve been on a glacier, but have you been in one?
-If no, the Langjökull Ice Tunnel will give you the once-in-a-lifetime opportunity to stroll around under ice.
-The man-made cavernous structure spiders its way through the glacier giving you unparalleled views and a general sense of ‘woah’.
+If no, the Langjökull Ice Tunnel will give the opportunity to stroll under ice.
+The man-made tunnel spiders its way through the glacier giving you unparalleled views and a general sense of ‘woah’.
 There’s even an ice chapel if you feel a little romantic.

 You can buy a copy of the full Best Of Iceland 2018 magazine—an essential guide to having fun in Iceland—here, posted worldwide.
 We also have a Special Offer double-pack that also includes our Best Of Reykjavík magazine, about places to eat, see, swim, visit, and shop in the country’s capital city, here.